klmnden/azure-docs.tr-tr/articles/active-directory/active-directory-licensing-group-product-migration.md

         Start-Sleep -Seconds $sleepIntervalSeconds
     }
 }
-#END: Helper functions used in the script
+# END: Helper functions that are used in the script.

-#BEGIN: Execute script

-#enable strict mode
+# BEGIN: Execute the script.

+# Enable strict execution mode.
 Set-StrictMode -Version latest
-#stop on first exception thrown
+# Stop the script when the first exception is thrown.
 $ErrorActionPreference = "Stop"

-#A batch of users that we want to migrate in this iteration.
-This can be an array of User Principal Names (string) or ObjectIds (Guid)
+# A batch of users that we want to migrate in this iteration.
+# The batch can be specified as an array of User Principal Names (string) or ObjectIds (Guid).
-#Note: this could be loaded from a text file that represents a larger batch of users we want to migrate
+# Note: The batch can be loaded from a text file that represents a larger batch of users that we want to migrate.
 [string[]]$usersToMigrate = 'MigrationUser@tailspinonline.com', 'MigrationUser2@tailspinonline.com'

-###############CONFLICTING LICENSES SCENARIO################
-#The group and license that we are moving from
+############### CONFLICTING LICENSES SCENARIO ################

+# The source group and source license to remove the user from.
 $sourceGroupId = [Guid]'b82c04f0-ce30-4ff1-bac7-735d92d83036'
-$sourceSkuId = 'TailspinOnline:STANDARDPACK'             #<- this is the O365 E1 product
+$sourceSkuId = 'TailspinOnline:STANDARDPACK'             # <-- This is the Office 365 Enterprise E1 product.

-#The group and license that we are moving to
+# The target group and target license to assign to the user.
 $targetGroupId = [Guid]'bcf279d1-5ad5-46a5-b469-4b8a552aa2fe'
-$targetSkuId = 'TailspinOnline:ENTERPRISEPACK'           #<- this is the O365 E3 product
+$targetSkuId = 'TailspinOnline:ENTERPRISEPACK'           # <-- This is the Office 365 Enterprise E3 product.

-#Assumptions before migration:
+# Assumptions before migration:
-#1.
-Users are already in the source group and they have the source license assigned from that group
+# 1. Users are already in the source group and they have the source license assigned from that group.
-#2.
-Users do not have the same source license assigned from another group at the same time and they do not have the source license assigned directly
+# 2. Users don't have the same source license assigned from another group at the same time,
+#    and they don't have the source license assigned directly.
-#This is important - if not true, removing users from the source group in Step 3 is not going to result in the target license getting applied correctly
+#    IMPORTANT: If Assumption 2 isn't true, removing users from the source group in STEP 3
+#               won't result in the target license being correctly applied.
-#3.
-There are enough available licenses for the target license to assign to the users we are migrating.
+# 3. There are enough available licenses to assign a target license to all of the users that are being migrated.
 if(-Not (VerifyAssumptions $usersToMigrate $sourceGroupId $sourceSkuId $targetGroupId $targetSkuId)) {
     throw "Some users did not pass validation checks.
 See the output for details.
 Aborting migration process."